wlao-cyber/wlao-cyber/README.md

 ## I work in Digital Forensics/eDiscovery and have a passion for technology.
 <ul>
-<li>I’m interested in Web Security.</li>
-<li>I’m constantly learning more about web development, security, cloud computing, and Python.</li>
+<li>I’m constantly learning more about DFIR, cybersecurity, and cloud computing.</li>
-<li>I’m looking to collaborate on web development and security-related projects.</li>
 </ul>

 ### Connect with me: